swcarpentry/shell-novice/_episodes/01-intro.md

 ### What does it look like?

-A typical shell command and output looks something like this:
+A typical shell window looks something like:

 ~~~
 bash-3.2$